okx/Deploy/README.md

 X Layer aims to connect the OKX and Ethereum communities to allow anyone to take part in a truly global onchian ecosystem.

 ## Mainnet/Testnet versions
-The following table shows the recommended versions to use for permissionless nodes:
+The following table shows the recommended versions to use for permitssionless nodes:

 | Network   | Node      | Prover/Executor   |
 | ---       | ---       | ---               |